redis/redis-benchmarks-specification/Readme.md

 Currently, the following members actively support this project:

 - [Redis Labs](https://redislabs.com/): providing steady-stable infrastructure platform to run the benchmark suite.
-Supporting the active development of this project with the company.
+Supporting the active development of this project within the company.

 ## Scope